ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 ## Devel note

+Me/gMe consolidates the settings which control the behaviour into one object.
+One can see the current settings, as well as change/update them using browsers devel-tool/console.

+  bCompletionFreshChatAlways - whether Completion mode collates completion history when communicating with the server.

+  bCompletionInsertStandardRolePrefix - whether Completion mode inserts role related prefix wrt the messages that get inserted into prompt field wrt /Completion endpoint.

-gChatRequestOptions maintains the list of options/fields to send along with chat request, irrespective of whether /chat/completions or /completions endpoint.
+  chatRequestOptions - maintains the list of options/fields to send along with chat request, irrespective of whether /chat/completions or /completions endpoint.

     If you want to add additional options/fields to send to the server/ai-model, and or modify the existing options value, for now you can update this global var using browser's development-tools/console.

 Sometimes the browser may be stuborn with caching of the file, so your updates to html/css/js may not be visible.
 Also remember that just refreshing/reloading page in browser or for that